Skip to content

 • P

-The company reports the BOD and COD figures for all its mills and refinery.
-All the figures are within the legal limits, however the information is not externally verified.
+The company reports the BOD and COD figures for all its mills and refineries.
+However, the BOD and COD levels for many mills of the company are above the specified legal limits, and for some mills, the legal limits are not disclosed.

 • Y